|Nutritional Guidelines (per serving)|

 - 1 cup meat broth (to match the protein being served, i.e., chicken, beef, pork)

 - 3/4 cup sour cream

 - 3 tablespoons dill (chopped, fresh)

 Remove yellow or wilted leaves from Brussels sprouts, trim stems and make an "X" cut in the stem bottom.

-Rinse in cold water, drain and place in large saucepan with sugar, milk, 1 teaspoon chopped fresh dill and enough salted water to cover.
+Rinse in cold water, drain and place in a large saucepan with sugar, milk, 1 teaspoon chopped fresh dill, and enough salted water to cover.

-Place a lid on saucepan, bring to a boil, reduce heat and simmer 10-15 minutes or until desired tenderness is achieved.
+Place a lid on the saucepan, bring to a boil, reduce heat and simmer 10 to 15 minutes or until desired tenderness is achieved.